nancopeland/old-portfolio-site/_posts/2019-01-13-slate-podcasts.markdown

 I tested a group of Slate readers and a group of non-Slate readers.
 While users understood the alphabetical section they preferred the shows grouped by section because it is easier for a user to know what the show is about.
 If a user wanted to avoid all "News & Politics" shows, they could easily skip that section and move to the next.

-The one argument for the alphabetical ordering of shows was if the user knew exactly what they were looking for.
-But, as you can see in the list of priorities for each page, the point of this page was to show the breadth of Slate's offerings so we decided to go with the section grouping.
+The one argument in favor of the alphabetical ordering was it is better if the user knows exactly what they're looking for.
+But, as you can see in the list of priorities for each page, the point of this page is to show the breadth of Slate's offerings so we decided to go with the section grouping.

 **For the second question**, I tested the "How to Listen & Subscribe" section to see if people understood the "text me a link" form.